NORDIC STOCKS - Factors to watch on Aug 8

 ** For the latest news on Nordic stock price moves double click on

-(Additional reporting by Copenhagen, Oslo and Stockholm newsrooms) ($1 = 0.7508 euros) (Reporting by Helsinki Newsroom)
+(Additional reporting by Copenhagen, Oslo and Stockholm newsrooms) ($1 = 0.7452 Euros) (Reporting by Anna Ringstrom)